 With server side tracking architecture a configuration preview is key.
-As it makes transparent what is not visible to the website visitor.
+As it makes transparent what is not visible to any third party or website visitor.
 The communication stream from user to any service provider (tools) is in your hand.
 The preview monitor enables you to preview and debug all data streams.

 To open the preview monitor you must navigate to the Publish section that displays all versions.

 The inspector is a tool that displays all streams of the server-to-server communication.
-That is when a tags trigger is activated and data is transmitted to a configured data receiver (Tools).
+That is when a tags trigger is activated and data is transmitted to a configured data receiver (Tool).